pokt-network/smt/docs/SMT.md

 ### Closest Proof

-The `SparseMerkleClosestProof` is a novel proof mechanism, which can provide a proof of inclusion for a sentinel leaf in the tree with the most bits in common with the hash provided to the `ProveClosest()` method.
-This works by traversing the tree according to the path of the hash provided and if encountering a `nil` node then backstepping and flipping the path bit for that depth in the path.
+The `SparseMerkleClosestProof` is a novel proof mechanism, which can provide a proof of inclusion for a sentinel leaf in the trie with the most bits in common with the hash provided to the `ProveClosest()` method.
+This works by traversing the trie according to the path of the hash provided and if encountering a `nil` node then backstepping and flipping the path bit for that depth in the path.

 This backstepping process allows the traversal to continue until it reaches a